paradigmshift/mozartreina/_posts/2012-07-25-unit-tests-lisp.md

 This particular example also highlights an important fact, that the tests themselves must be correct for them to be reliable gauges of correctness.
 The function `by-5` is designed to multiply any digit passed to it by 5, which in this case it did.
 The test passed it 10 and got 50, but it was expecting 30!
 This is a case of the test itself being wrong and not the function.

-Ok, so now that we've shown a particular example of how this testing library works, let's get down to the specifics: what are the possibl expressions that can be passed to the testing function?
+Ok, so now that we've shown a particular example of how this testing library works, let's get down to the specifics: what are the possible expressions that can be passed to the testing function?

 ### Assertion Forms
 The most common assertion form is expressed in this manner: